Tanzania

 Overview

 For decades, the people of Central Tanzania have faced challenges with hunger and food insecurity due to a lack of rainfall and ineffective farming methods.
-As the majority of families rely on agriculture for their source of income, many of them live in extreme poverty and survive on less than one dollar per day.
+As the majority of families rely on agriculture as their only source of income, many of them live in extreme poverty and survive on less than one dollar per day.
 Through Tearfund and local churches in Tanzania, you can help farming families grow more food to eat and sell so that they can generate more income, and begin their climb out of extreme poverty.

 Quick Facts